Moving to Agile: What’s the difference between a project manager and a product owner?

 In Scrum, the gaps between a Project Manager and a Product Owner are filled by other roles.

 Scrum projects eliminate the role of the project manager, but that doesn’t mean a team can get rid of the work and responsibilities of that role.
-Since self-organizing teams are at the core of Scrum, a great deal of the responsibility previously shouldered by the project manager is transferred to the Scrum team.
+Since self-organising teams are at the core of Scrum, a great deal of the responsibility previously shouldered by the project manager is transferred to the Scrum team.

 Without a project manager to assign tasks to individuals, team members assume the responsibility of selecting tasks themselves.